jina-ai/finetuner/docs/walkthrough/run-job.md

     loss='TripletMarginLoss', # Use CLIPLoss for CLIP fine-tuning. miner='TripletMarginMiner',
     miner_options={'margin': 0.2}, # Additional options for the miner constructor.
-    optimizer='Adam',
+    scheduler='linear', # Use a linear scheduler to adjust the learning rate. scheduler_options={}, # Additional options for the scheduler. optimizer='Adam',
     optimizer_options={'weight_decay': 0.01}, # Additional options for the optimizer.
     learning_rate = 1e-4,